A selection principle for 2D steady Euler flows via the vanishing viscosity limit: Introduction

 solve \eqref{steady_Euler}.
 System \eqref{steady_Euler} also has a solution with compact support, whose stream function solves a non-autonomous semilinear elliptic equation yet fails to be locally radially symmetric \cite{EFR_arXiv_2024}.

 The abundance of solutions to \eqref{steady_Euler} raises the fundamental problem of selecting those that are physically realizable.
-A natural approach to select such flows is to take the vanishing viscosity limit of steady Navier-Stokes solutions.
-To be specific, let us consider the steady incompressible Navier-Stokes equations
+While recent results on nonlinear inviscid damping \cite{BM_IHES_2015,IJ_Acta_2023,MZ_Annals_2024} show that some specific shear flows survive the long-time evolution of the Euler equations, it remains unclear whether more steady states enjoy such stability.
+In this paper, we adopt another natural approach to select steady Euler flows by taking the vanishing viscosity limit of solutions to the steady Navier–Stokes equations.
+In fact, the vanishing viscosity limit of the Navier–Stokes equations has also been proposed as a selection principle for weak solutions of the unsteady Euler equations, see \cite{BTW_Paris_2012} and references therein.